simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 2.1.1

+Released 2023-11-28

+* Fix static call for non-static method in bin/initMDSPdo.php (#1892)
+* Restore logout-behaviour for IdP's that do not send a saml:NameID in their LogoutRequest (#1894)
+* Fix code error in docs (#1895)
+* Fixed a TypeError when accessing the module.php endpoint without specifying a module (#1907)
+* Fixed the precondition-functionality for more complex authproc-filters (#1905)
+* Reverted a case of 'constructor property promotion' in SAMLParser, causing the validators to be empty (#1904)
+* Drop ext-intl in favour of a polyfill (#1908)

+`multiauth`

+* Fix TypeError due to missing keys in source array (#1900)

 ## Version 2.1.0

 Released 2023-07-31